geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 We'll see if that goes through.

 ##### **Chenyu** [[00:19:33](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1173)]
-On a separate note, I want to see if we can run Llama 405B inference.
+On a separate note, I want to see if we can run LLaMA 405B inference.
 So I think Wozeparrot was helping me download the weight on MI300X machine.
 I was hoping, I don't know if the memory bug is there, but it should be fairly easy for us to like split into eight GPUs and just run a few tokens.